dyhes/zulip/templates/zerver/help/include/starting-a-new-private-thread.md

 {start_tabs}

-1. Click the **New private message** button at the bottom of the Zulip window, or type <kbd>X</kbd>.
+1. Click the **New private message** button at the bottom of the Aloha window, or type <kbd>X</kbd>.

 1. Type the names of one or more recipients.
 Auto-complete will provide